rizinorg/book/src/analysis/types.md

 | t                          List all loaded types
 | tj                         List all loaded types as json
 | t <type>                   Show type in 'pf' syntax
-| t*                         List types info in r2 commands
+| t*                         List types info in rizin commands
 | t- <name>                  Delete types by its name
 | t-*                        Remove all types
 | tail [filename]            Output the last part of files